-- 1. Resubmit and pass the edTPA. - 2.
-If the resubmission does not pass, you must re-take Student Teaching Seminar.
-Please be aware you will be paying for one hour of tuition without financial aid.
+- Resubmit and pass the edTPA. - If the resubmission does not pass, the option includes re-taking Student Teaching Seminar as a graduate student.
+(This requires application and acceptance as a grad student.
+Please be aware you will be a non-degree-seeking student, paying for one hour of tuition without financial aid).
 We will assign a short placement (kind of like a practicum placement) so you can have access to a classroom for submitting a completely new edTPA.
+The same place where you completed student teaching cannot be guaranteed. - 2.
+If you do not have enough hours to graduate, you will need to re-take Student Teaching Seminar at the undergraduate level.
+This is a two-hour undergraduate course, and financial aid will not be available.
+We will assign a short placement (similar to a practicum placement) so you can have access to a classroom for submitting a completely new edTPA.
 The same place where you completed student teaching cannot be guaranteed.